Skip to main content

 The positional argument to deploy is the source directory to package and upload.
 It is not the path to a workflow file.
 If you want to deploy from a different entry file, keep the source directory as the package root and use --entry-point relative to that directory:

-npx libretto experimental deploy my-automations \
+npx libretto cloud deploy my-automations \

 --description "payer portal workflows" \